Jamiel Chagra: Early life

-Murder of John H. Wood
+Murder of Judge John H. Wood

 Chagra's downfall began in February 1979 when he was arrested on trafficking charges.
-He was scheduled to appear before United States District Judge John Wood, a judge nicknamed "Maximum John" who had a reputation for giving out the maximum sentence allowed for drug-related crimes.
-Chagra faced a possible life sentence without parole if convicted and reportedly feared he would receive a life sentence, according to prosecutors.
-Chagra attempted to bribe Judge Wood for "$5 million or 10 million".
-Facing life for smuggling, Jimmy Chagra allegedly decided to have the judge killed.
+He was scheduled to appear before United States District Judge John Wood, who was nicknamed "Maximum John" because he had a reputation for giving out the maximum sentence allowed for drug-related crimes.
+Chagra faced a possible life sentence without parole if convicted and reportedly feared he would, according to prosecutors.
+Chagra attempted to bribe Wood for "$5 million or 10 million".
+Facing a life sentence for smuggling, Jimmy Chagra decided to have the judge killed.

-Chagra was accused of (and was acquitted of, although he later confessed to conspiracy in a deal to help his wife) hiring hitman Charles Harrelson (actor Woody Harrelson's father) to kill Wood for $250,000; on May 29, 1979, Judge Wood was murdered outside his home by a shot in the back.
+Chagra was accused (but acquitted) of hiring hitman Charles Harrelson (actor Woody Harrelson's father) to kill Wood for $250,000.
+Although he later confessed to conspiracy in a deal to help his wife.

+On May 29, 1979, Wood was murdered outside his home by a shot in the back.
 He was the first federal judge to die by assassination in over a century.
-The authorities did not immediately suspect Chagra of involvement in the assassination, and it took thousands of man-hours to identify them as suspects in the case.
-His drug case went to trial and Chagra was found guilty in August 1979 and sentenced to 30 years.
+The authorities did not immediately suspect Chagra of involvement in the assassination, and it took thousands of man-hours to identify him as a suspect.
+In August 1979, his narcotics trafficking case went to trial and Chagra was found guilty and sentenced to 30 years.
 Chagra jumped bail, but was captured six months later in Las Vegas.